insogin/AppChatServer/README.md

 ## Outline of the code
 The main function is in the `ServerWindow.java`, the server will be available when
-a port number is entered and click the button.
-Once the server startup, it creates
+a port number is entered and click the button, and the execution jumps to `ChatServer.java`.
-a server socket bound to the specified port, which waits for requests come from the
+Once the server startup, it creates a server socket bound to the specified port, which
-network.
+waits for requests come from the network.
+These two files form the main logic of the
+program, the other java files could be seen as auxiliaries of them.
 ### ServerWindow.java
 The [`ServerWindow.java`](https://github.com/insogin/AppChatServer/blob/master/src/com/csu/client/ServerWindow.java) creates a Swing GUI shown as the following Fig, if a number
 e.g., 8888 is entered, then the corresponding port is provided for the chat app.